What is a bullet journal and why do need one?

 It’s getting off the couch and actually getting things done.

 There’s only one fix for you friend: prioritise.
-Use your Bullet Journal to order how important your tasks are, get them done have that satisfying feeling when you tick them off your list.
+Use your Bullet Journal to order how important your tasks are, get them done and enjoy that satisfying feeling when you tick them off your list.

 3. How does bullet journaling work?